frederic-mahe/Hardware-Target-Game-Database/README.md

 `-s` (or `--skip_existing`) avoids overwriting files that already exist in the destination folder.

+`-x` (or `--drop_initial_directory`) skips the first directory level of the SMDB pack, so you can rename it to your convenience.
+For instance, if your output folder is `./NES/`, the pack will be built under `./NES/EverDrive N8/...`.
+With the option `--drop_initial_directory`, the pack will be built directly under `./NES/...`.

 Depending on your python installation, you may need to begin your command with the location of `python.exe` (for example, `C:\Users\XXX\AppData\Local\Programs\Python\Python36-32\python.exe`).
 More